CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    ```

    This builds a Docker Image starting from `"$USER-wcm-runtime"`, adding the
-   Python source code in your git working directory and compiling its Cython code.
+   Python source code in your current git working directory and compiling its Cython code.
    This step only takes a few minutes.

-   Your code does not need to be checked into git, but consider running `pytest`,
+   (Your code does not need to be checked into git but consider testing it with `pytest`,
    `runscripts/debug/mypy.sh`, and some manual runscripts first.
-You can run a partial
+You can quickly run a partial
    sim generation via
-   `python runscripts/manual/runSim.py --length-sec 120 --no-jit`
+   `python runscripts/manual/runSim.py --length-sec 120 --no-jit`)

-   Repeat this step whenever the `"$USER-wcm-runtime"` Image changes or your
+   Rerun `cloud/build-wcm.sh` whenever the `"$USER-wcm-runtime"` Image changes or your
    Python source code changes that you want to run in Google Cloud.
-   Cloud Firetasks that start running after you build this Image will pick it up,
+   Cloud Firetasks that start running after you build an Image will "pull" it and use it,
-   including Firetasks that were already queued to run.
-You can update your code
+   even Firetasks that were already queued to run.
+You can do this to update your code
    then use `lpad` commands to restart failed tasks and resume paused tasks.
    The full Docker Image path is `gcr.io/$PROJECT/$USER-wcm-code`, where
    `$PROJECT` is the Google Cloud project name and `$USER` is your local username.
-   You can "pull" and run it locally.
+   You can also "pull" this Image and run it locally.

 1. Open an ssh tunnel to the project's MongoDB "LaunchPad" server in Google Compute Engine: